Failure to Thrive (FTT) in Children

 Is not given enough breastmilk, formula, or food

 Is not given solid food at an appropriate age

 Vomits food repeatedly, such as from severe gastroesophageal reflux

 A baby or child may take in enough food, but not be able to absorb enough nutrients and calories.
 This can occur if a child has a problem such as:

 Severe food allergies or intolerance

-A baby or child with an ongoing (chronic) health condition may also need more calories and nutrients than normal.
+A baby or child with a chronic health condition may also need more calories and nutrients than normal.
 This may be the case with congenital heart disease or a genetic syndrome.

 In some cases, a family may not have enough support or understanding of what a baby needs.
 Or they may not provide the right kinds or amounts of food.
 In severe cases, neglect or abuse may lead to FTT if food is kept from a baby on purpose.

 Which children are at risk for failure to thrive?

 A child is more at risk for FTT if he or she is in a family that has problems with poverty, high stress, or parental coping skills.